 More research is key – but province-wide patient support services are every bit as important.

-They would like to see support like that offered through BC Lung Association available to all IPF patients around the province.
-The Partons themselves have become a valuable resource for many patients in their area.
+For us, support is also key.
+It’s every bit as important as research in this particular disease.
+Informative talks and group sessions can transform fear into knowledge.
+We would like to see support like that offered through BC Lung Association available to all IPF patients around the province.
+We have become a valuable resource for many patients in BC.